Website ADA compliance for Restaurants

 The Ramifications of Not Being Compliant

 One of the biggest ramifications of not being compliant is being sued.
-You might consider taking your chances to avoid the cost of hiring ADA compliance consultants.
-However, that cost will be a small change compared to the expense of hiring a lawyer to defend you from a pricy lawsuit.
+You might consider taking your chances to avoid the cost of hiring ADA website compliance consultants.
+However, that cost will be minor compared to the expense of hiring a lawyer to defend you from a pricy lawsuit.

 Another problem that comes with non-compliance is your restaurant could face a social media backlash.
 When someone can’t view or order from your restaurant menu, they might leave negative reviews or posts across social media.
 That can quickly snowball, damage your brand and ultimately hurt your bottom line.